jacksonrayhamilton/custom-promise/README.md

 This library does not provide a polyfill for the `Promise` constructor or its methods.
 However, being A+-compliant, the promises are interoperable.
-Also, `Promise` and `p` have approximately the same interface, so this implementation could reasonably substitute for `Promise` until it becomes ubiquitous.
+Also, `Promise` and `p` have approximately the same interface, so this implementation could reasonably substitute for `Promise`.

 [Customizer]: http://jacksonrayhamilton.github.io/custom-promise/